What is Tai Chi?

 Tai Chi is low impact and puts minimal stress on muscles and joints, making it generally safe for all ages and fitness levels.
 Tai Chi, is at your pace, for your ability, to maximize your health.
 It is non-competitive and a complete exercise program.
 You may also find Tai Chi appealing because it’s inexpensive and requires no special equipment.
 You can do Tai Chi anywhere, including indoors or outside.

-Recent studies indicate Tai Chi may help with a range of medical problems, including Parkinson’s, MS, Fibromyalgia, Arthritis, Lupus, Rehabilitation from stroke and hip and knee replacement muscle recovery.
+Recent studies indicate Tai Chi may help with a range of medical problems, including Parkinson’s, MS, Fibromyalgia, Arthritis, Lupus, Rehabilitation from stroke and hip and knee replacement muscle recovery, memory and stress reduction.

 How to get started with Tai Chi